 To really hone your training zones, we recommend using a HR (Heart Rate) or power meter to get a more consistent and accurate measure of your workload.
 The improved quality of training results in a greater adaptation for the same amount of time, while also allowing a more consistent measure to track progression.

 If you’re currently training without a HR or power meter, we strongly recommend making the investment.
-You’ll see a huge improvement in how you focus, in your consistency and in your way of measuring your performance.
+You’ll see a huge improvement in how you focus, in your consistency, in focusing on your training adaptation and in your way of measuring your performance.